DandelionSprout/adfilt/.github/README.md

 ———————————————————————————

 **IMPORTANT NOTE:** My lists do not, can not, and will never ever support Manifest v3, due to the lack of list hotfixes and its various syntax limitations.
 Issue reports for Manifest v3-based extension versions will **not** be accepted, and if you do submit one, you would be asked to use an alternate web browser instead.
+On Windows, runnning `winget search mv2` and/or `winget search gecko` in PowerShell shows a more-or-less up-to-date list of supported alternate browsers.

-And just in case anyone thinks I'm not serious about it, **I no longer offer support to Safari ≥13 users** (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.
+And just in case anyone thinks I'm not serious about it, **I no longer offer support to Safari ≥13 users** (except when using AdGuard's paid version) since Safari decided to do the exact same things that Chromium ended up doing.

 ———————————————————————————

 Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insults, I will no longer use Pale Moon, Basilisk or Borealis to test any entries or for anything else.
-PC browser entries that can't be reproduced in Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.
+UXP browser entries that can't be reproduced in Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.

 ———————————————————————————

 **To subscribe to lists from this repo**, go to [FilterLists.com](https://filterlists.com/), click on the **Maintainers** button in the upper right, and choose **Imre Kristoffer Eilertsen** in the Maintainers dropdown menu.
 It is generally not recommended to subscribe to lists directly from this repo, as the mostly unsorted lists [can be unsuitable for your software(s)](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Pok%C3%A9monNoGOZone.txt), [block things you may not have intended to block at all](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/Twitter%20De-Politificator.txt), or [otherwise cause confusion in general](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/EkstraBladetEroticContentRemover.txt) if they aren't vetted properly before use on hardware.

+Note 29/12/2025: The list submission process there became such a nightmare of interdependencies between 10-ish metadata files per list, that my newest lists are no longer submitted there (and certainly not by me).
+Alternate approaches are being considered.

 ———————————————————————————